mohamedelbendary228/Whats-Chat-App/README.md

 ## Features

-- Authentication with Phone Number
+- 🔒 Authentication with Phone Number: Ensure secure access to your account.

-- View list of my contacts
+- 📋 View List of Contacts: Easily manage and navigate through your contacts.

-- Select a contact to chat with
+- 📱 Select a Contact to Chat With: Connect seamlessly with friends and colleagues.

-- One-to-one chat
-- Group chat
-- Text, Voice, GIF, Image and Video messages
-- Video chat
-- Status feature
+- 💬 One-to-One Chat: Enjoy private conversations with a user-friendly interface.

+- 👥 Group Chat: Foster collaboration and communication within a group setting.

+- 📝 Multimedia Messaging: Express yourself with text, voice, GIFs, images, and videos.

+- 🎥 Video Chat: Take your conversations to the next level with face-to-face interactions.

 ## Tech Stack